 Like all children everywhere, this Every Boy is lacking in autonomy and power, at the mercy of the adults around him.

-But at the start of the second section, Jennings does give this particular Every Boy his own psychological weakness:
+But at the start of the second section, Jennings does give this particular Every Boy his own psychological shortcoming:

 I am a very nervous person.
 Very sensitive.
 I get scared easily.
 I am scared of the dark.
 I am scared of ghost stories.
 I am even scared of the Cookie Monster on Sesame Street.